niallryan/Flask-Philo-Core/README.md

     $ flask-philo-admin startproject

-This will create a folder called <project_name> which will contain the basic structure of a Flask-Philo-Core application, basic unit tests and configuration.
+This will create a folder with the name you specified which will contain the basic structure of a Flask-Philo-Core application, basic unit tests and configuration.

 The following folder structure is created for the new project: